Bikini-Clad Ashley Graham Eats Watermelon On The Beach In Sexy New Instagram Pic

 Ashley Graham fans got to see their favorite curvy model in yet another gorgeous beachside photo on Saturday.
 Published earlier today on the Instagram page of Swimsuits For All, the new snap showed the 31-year-old hottie doing what she does best – rocking a daring bathing suit with a beaming smile on her face.

 As The Inquisitr previously reported, Ashley has lent her creative touch to Swimsuits For All, boasting a fruitful and long-standing collaboration with the widely popular beachwear brand.
-The talented model-turned-fashion-icon famously designs “sexy and supportive” bikinis for the inclusive swimwear label.
+The talented model-turned-fashion icon famously designs “sexy and supportive” bikinis for the inclusive swimwear label.
 As such, there’s little surprise that the curvy brunette was featured on the brand’s Instagram page.

 In fact, the gorgeous Sports Illustrated: Swimsuit Edition model is ever present on the Instagram feed of the prominent label.
 Proving to be her best advertising, Ashley often models her creations in sweltering photo shoots, reeling in some serious engagement each time she makes an appearance on the brand’s Instagram page.